Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 7. Each is in control

-With a shared prepaid card, like the one offered within the Partly app each is in control of accepting or declining a transaction, when it happens.
+With a shared virtual card, like the one offered within the Partly app each is in control of accepting or declining a transaction, when it happens.
 With a joint account, you are informed after the transaction happens, when actually it’s actually too late.

 In Short: